Arthur, King of Time and Space Arthur, King of Time and Space

 Why "of Time and Space"?

 Being loosed in time, the characters are dropped into a variety of storytelling genres.
-There are three major genre arcs for the webcomic's projected twenty-five year run.
+There are three major genre arcs for the webcomic's projected twenty-five thirteen year run.
 The fairy tale arc (once called the medieval arc, but no more; see the essay on this page) is also called the baseline arc because it's an attempt to retell the classic King Arthur legend - as faithfully as panel gags may be capable of retelling a story cycle which originated in medieval romances that sometimes contradict each other - so that deviations and similarities in other arcs can be contrasted by a reader with only a moviegoer's knowledge of the legend.

 • In the fairy tale arc Arthur is the High King of Britain in a time that's nominally the fifth century A.D. but is laced with anachronisms and fantasy.